cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Validity Period

-In some cases, receipts might require strict validity periods, for example, activation not too far in the future, or expiration, not too far in the past.
+In some cases, receipts MAY include strict validity periods, for example, activation not too far in the future, or expiration, not too far in the past.
 See the `iat`, `nbf`, and `exp` claims in {{-CWT}}, for one way to accomplish this.
 The details of expressing validity periods are out of scope for this document.